 (4) Conduct in the courtroom; pool coverage.

-(4)(A) Electronic media coverage is limited to one audio recorder and operator, one video camera and operator, and one still camera and operator,unless otherwise approved by the judge or designee.
+(4)(A) If a proceeding is conducted in the courtroom, electronic media coverage is limited to one audio recorder and operator, one video camera and operator, and one still camera and operator, unless otherwise approved by the judge or designee.
 All requests to provide electronic media coverage shall be made to the court’s public information office.
 The news reporter whose request is granted by the court will provide pool coverage.

 (4)(B) It is the responsibility of news reporters to determine who will participate at any given time, how they will pool their coverage, and how they will share audio, video or photographic files produced by pool coverage.
 The pooling arrangement shall be reached before the proceedings without imposing on the judge or court staff.
 Neither the judge nor court staff shall be called upon to resolve disputes concerning pool arrangements.